GearsDatapacks/libra/README.md

 ### Enums
 An enum is a type that is restricted to a set of possible values.
 An enum has an underlying type, and each variant has a value of that type.
 By default, the underlying type is `i32`; if the type is a kind of integer, it automatically assigns incrementing values to each of the variants.
+If the type is a string, it automatically has the value of the name of that member.
 Otherwise, the values must be assigned manually.

 Example:
 ```rust